MicrosoftDocs/azure-dev-docs/java/spring-framework/how-to-guides-spring-data-cosmosdb.md

 ### Enable diagnostics and query metrics

-When debugging, it is helpful to have the diagnostics string and query metrics from the CosmosDB SDK.
+When debugging, it's helpful to have the response diagnostics string and query metrics from the Cosmos DB SDK.

-Response diagnostics strings are logged by the CosmosDB SDK whereas query metrics are logged by the backend and are provided to CosmosDB SDK through `Query Response`.
+Response diagnostics string is logged by the Cosmos DB SDK on the client side, whereas query metrics are logged by the backend and are provided to the Cosmos DB SDK.

-The `ResponseDiagnosticsProcessor.processResponseDiagnostics` method gets called after every API call in the spring-data-cosmosdb SDK.
-Be sure to have a bug-free implementation of this interface.
-It is important to have a simple and optimal implementation because it can affect application performance if you implement it with too much complexity.

-Logging complete diagnostics can be costly as it contains numerous information, therefore should not be logged for all API calls.

-You should use the `Debug` logging level so it doesn't affect the application performance.
+The `ResponseDiagnosticsProcessor.processResponseDiagnostics` method gets called after every API call in the Spring Data Cosmos DB SDK.
+Therefore, it's important that your implementation ensures high performance by being bug-free and avoiding complexity.
+For example, you should not log the complete set of diagnostics information in this method because the amount of information involved would create a significant performance cost.
+You should also use the `Debug` logging level to avoid affecting the application performance.

 The following code shows an example of how to implement the `ResponseDiagnosticsProcessor` interface.